lablup/beps/drafts/BEP-1012-RBAC/BEP-1012-RBAC-feature-spec.md

 1. Admin hard-deletes Project-A with force option enabled
 2. System automatically hard-deletes 15 Role Assignments, then 3 Roles, then the scope
 3. All entities are permanently removed
-4. Audit log records the operation with CRITICAL severity

 **Best Practices**:
 - Review all Roles before deleting a scope